Perpetual Loyal wins Sydney to Hobart race in record time | WHIZ News

 “We got a good set of weather conditions,” Bell said.
 “Sometimes you just need a little bit of luck and we’ve certainly had our fair share of bad luck, so I was entitled to ask the forecasters for that.”

 Bell said he was immediately aware of the misfortune that struck Wild Oats XI and handed Perpetual Loyal the race lead.
-The failure of a hydraulic ram affected the movement of the yacht’s keel and forced it to pull out of the race and head for the port of Eden in Victoria.
+The failure of a hydraulic ram affected the movement of the yacht’s keel and forced it to pull out of the race and head for the port of Eden.

 “We saw the boat tilt right over, we saw them come to a sudden stop,” Bell said.
 “Our first worry was that it might have lost a crew member overboard.